Vortexx

+The block came to an end on September 27, 2014, and was replaced the following week with a live-action E/I block from Litton Entertainment named One Magnificent Morning, marking the end of traditional Saturday morning children's programming on broadcast television until KidsClick was launched in July 2017.

 History

-On April 6, 2011, following a lawsuit involving the Yu-Gi-Oh! franchise, 4Kids Entertainment, which programmed the CW4Kids/Toonzai block for the network, filed for Chapter 11 bankruptcy protection.
+On April 6, 2011, following a lawsuit involving the Yu-Gi-Oh! franchise, 4Kids Entertainment, which programmed TheCW4Kids/Toonzai block for the network, filed for Chapter 11 bankruptcy protection.
 On May 1, 2012, Kidsco Media Ventures, an affiliate of Saban Capital Group, placed a bid to acquire some of their assets.
 On June 26, 2012, after competition from 4K Acquisition Corp, a subsidiary of Konami, the deal was finalized, with 4K Acquisition receiving the U.S. rights to the Yu-Gi-Oh! franchise and Saban receiving all other assets, including the programming rights to The CW's Saturday morning block.
 On July 2, 2012, it was announced that Saban Capital Group, via Kidsco Media Ventures, would begin programming the block that fall.
 On July 12, 2012, it was announced that the block would be named Vortexx, which launched on August 25, 2012.

-In 2013, Vortexx became the only Saturday morning block without a strictly E/I-based lineup to air on broadcast TV.
-This happened in November of that year, when Tribune acquired Weigel's 50% stake in This TV, and their Cookie Jar Toons/This Is for Kids block came to an end.

-Cancellation and replacement by One Magnificent Morning
+Closure

-In June 2014, The CW announced that Vortexx would be discontinued and replaced on October 4, 2014 by One Magnificent Morning, a block produced by Litton Entertainment that would feature live-action documentary and lifestyle programs aimed at pre-teens and teenagers, although the block remained until 2014 similarly to a block also introduced by Litton for CW sister channel CBS the previous year.
+On June 5, 2014, The CW announced that it had entered into a programming agreement with Litton Entertainment to launch a new Saturday morning E/I block replacing Vortexx.
+The block would be replaced on October 4, 2014 by One Magnificent Morning, a block produced by Litton Entertainment (now Hearst Media Production Group) that features live-action documentary and lifestyle programs aimed at pre-teens and teenagers similarly to a block also introduced by Litton for CW sister channel CBS the previous year.
 The move came as part of a shift by broadcast television networks towards using their Saturday morning lineup solely to comply with the educational programming requirements mandated by the Federal Communications Commission (FCC), along with the cultural shift towards cable and online video on demand viewing of children's and animated programming.
 Vortexx aired for the final time on September 27, 2014.
 It was the last conclusive Saturday morning block across the major American broadcast television networks that primarily featured non-educational programming aimed at children.
-The KidsClick block from Sinclair Broadcast Group launched on both Sinclair stations and This TV on July 1, 2017, but had no association with a traditional broadcast network otherwise.
+On July 1, 2017, the KidsClick block from Sinclair Broadcast Group launched on both Sinclair stations and This TV, but had no association with a traditional broadcast network otherwise, KidsClick eventually closed on March 29, 2019.